Mamidisetty/spring-boot-microservices-course/README.md

 Modules
-catalog-service: This services provides REST API for managing catalog of products(books).
+* catalog-service: This services provides REST API for managing catalog of products(books).

   TechStack: Spring Boot, Spring Data JPA, PostgreSQL

-order-service: This service provides the REST API for managing orders and publishes order events to the message broker.
+* order-service: This service provides the REST API for managing orders and publishes order events to the message broker.

   TechStack: Spring Boot, Spring Security OAuth2, Keycloak, Spring Data JPA, PostgreSQL, RabbitMQ

-notification-service: This service listens to the order events and sends notifications to the users.
+* notification-service: This service listens to the order events and sends notifications to the users.

   TechStack: Spring Boot, RabbitMQ

-api-gateway: This service is an API Gateway to the internal backend services (catalog-service, order-service).
+* api-gateway: This service is an API Gateway to the internal backend services (catalog-service, order-service).

   TechStack: Spring Boot, Spring Cloud Gateway

-bookstore-webapp: This is the customer facing web application where customers can browse the catalog, place orders, and view their order details.
+* bookstore-webapp: This is the customer facing web application where customers can browse the catalog, place orders, and view their order details.

   TechStack: Spring Boot, Spring Security OAuth2, Keycloak, Thymeleaf, Alpine.js, Bootstrap

 Learning Objectives
-Building Spring Boot REST APIs
+* Building Spring Boot REST APIs
-Database Persistence using Spring Data JPA, Postgres, Flyway Event Driven Async Communication using RabbitMQ Implementing OAuth2-based Security using Spring Security and Keycloak Implementing API Gateway using Spring Cloud Gateway Implementing Resiliency using Resilience4j
+* Database Persistence using Spring Data JPA, Postgres, Flyway
+* Event Driven Async Communication using RabbitMQ
+* Implementing OAuth2-based Security using Spring Security and Keycloak
-Job Scheduling with ShedLock-based distributed Locking Using RestClient, Declarative HTTP Interfaces to invoke other APIs Creating Aggregated Swagger Documentation at API Gateway Local Development Setup using Docker, Docker Compose and Testcontainers Testing using JUnit 5, RestAssured, Testcontainers, Awaitility, WireMock Building Web Application using Thymeleaf, Alpine.js, Bootstrap Monitoring & Observability using Grafana, Prometheus, Loki, Tempo (Membership) Kubernetes Basics (Membership)
+* Implementing API Gateway using Spring Cloud Gateway
+* Implementing Resiliency using Resilience4j
+* Job Scheduling with ShedLock-based distributed Locking
+* Using RestClient, Declarative HTTP Interfaces to invoke other APIs
+* Creating Aggregated Swagger Documentation at API Gateway
+* Local Development Setup using Docker, Docker Compose and Testcontainers
+* Testing using JUnit 5, RestAssured, Testcontainers, Awaitility, WireMock
+* Building Web Application using Thymeleaf, Alpine.js, Bootstrap
+* Monitoring & Observability using Grafana, Prometheus, Loki, Tempo (Membership)
+* Kubernetes Basics (Membership)
-Deployment to Kubernetes (Membership)
+* Deployment to Kubernetes (Membership)
-Local Development Setup
+* Local Development Setup
-Install Java 21.
+* Install Java 21.
 Recommend using SDKMAN for managing Java versions.
-Install Docker Desktop
+* Install Docker Desktop
-Install IntelliJ IDEA or any of your favorite IDE Install Postman or any REST Client
+* Install IntelliJ IDEA or any of your favorite IDE
+* Install Postman or any REST Client
-Other Learning Resources
+* Other Learning Resources
-SivaLabs Blog
-Spring Boot Tutorials
-Kubernetes Tutorials
-Spring Security OAuth 2.0 Tutorials
-A Pragmatic Approach to Software Design
-SivaLabs YouTube Channel
-Spring Boot Tips Series
-Spring Boot + Kubernetes Series
-Spring Boot : The Missing Guide
-Java Testing Made Easy: Learn writing Unit, Integration, E2E & Performance Tests